lindenb/jvarkit/docs/SwingBamCov.md

   * -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
+    --small
+      Display the reads when the region is small than 'x' bp.
+A distance specified as a positive integer.Commas are removed.
+The following suffixes are interpreted : b,bp,k,kb,m,mb
+      Default: 200
     --version
       print version and exit